Homosexual behavior in animals: Bats

 In wild Indian flying foxes (Pteropus giganteus), males often mount one another, with erections and thrusting, while play-wrestling.
-Males of the long-fingered bat (Myotis capaccinii) have been observed in the same position of male-female mounting, with one gripping the back of the other's fur.
+One observation of males engaged in "homosexual fellatio" has also been recorded.
+Males of the long-fingered bat (Myotis capaccinii) have been observed in the same position of male-female mounting, with one gripping the back of the other.
 A similar behavior was also observed in the common bent-wing bat (Miniopterus schreibersii).

 In wild little brown bats (Myotis lucifugus), males often mount other males (and females) during late autumn and winter, when many of the mounted individuals are torpid.
 35% of matings during this period are homosexual.
 These coercive copulations usually include ejaculation and the mounted bat often makes a typical copulation call consisting of a long squawk.
 Similarly, in hibernacula of the common noctule (Nyctalus noctula), active males were observed to wake up from lethargy on a warm day and engage in mating with lethargic males and (active or lethargic) females.
 The lethargic males, like females, called out loudly and presented their buccal glands with opened mouth during copulation.

 Vesey-Fitzgerald (1949) observed homosexual behaviours in all 12 British bat species known at the time: "Homosexuality is common in the spring in all species, and, since the males are in full possession of their powers, I suspect throughout the summer...I have even seen homosexuality between Natterer's and Daubenton's bats (Myotis nattereri and M. daubentonii)."